dart-lang/language/working/1426-extension-types/feature-specification.md

 violation because `T <: E` and not vice versa, statically.
-However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `Ext` at run time.
+However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `E` at run time.
 There is no soundness issue, because the added discipline of a non-protected extension type is voluntary.*

 A type test, `o is U`, and a type cast, `o as U`, where `U` is or contains